osoekawaitlab/envresolve/docs/adr/0007-layer-separation-services-vs-application.md

 - **Common terminology**: Application layer coordinates business logic with external systems
 - **Infrastructure typically means**: Lower-level concerns (database, network, logging)
 - **Expanders are use-case coordinators**: They adapt the pure expansion service to specific environments
-- **Follows CLAUDE.md**: Already defined layered architecture with application layer
+- **Consistent with common patterns**: Application layer is well-established for coordinating use cases

 **Why not keep in services?**